 Nearly 75% of participants move on to stable housing or access resources that will allow them to regain their autonomy.
 This stands in stark contrast to the Webster Pavilion’s emergency shelter, where 85% of the beds are currently occupied by people experiencing chronic homelessness.

 Homeless men and women can get the tools and support they need to stabilize their lives, including help in obtaining official identification documents and monthly social-assistance income.
-In a healthy and secure environment, the program delivers one-on-one counselling with a Mission counsellor.
+In a healthy and secure environment, all participants receive one-on-one counselling with a Mission counsellor.
 Participants can focus on working toward an autonomous future as essential needs, such as nutritious meals, a warm bed and clean clothes, are provided.

-- For men, the program is available at the Webster Pavilion
+- For men, emergency services are available at the Webster Pavilion

-- For women, the program is offered at the Patricia Mackenzie Pavilion
+- For women, emergency services are offered at the Patricia Mackenzie Pavilion

 Routine activities, like shopping, preparing a meal or even socializing, can feel overwhelming to people who have been living on the street.
 Les Voisines is a program that helps women at risk of slipping into chronic homelessness practice essential life skills.
 Through individual and group counselling and staff support, participants build their self-confidence and capacity to fully integrate into society.